-He is a member of the State Bar of Michigan (Labor and Employment, Litigation, Negligence, and Young Lawyers sections) and is admitted to practice before the U.S. District Court for the Eastern District of Michigan and Sixth Circuit Court of Appeals.
+He is a member of the State Bar of Michigan (Labor and Employment, Litigation, Negligence, Young Lawyers and Insurance sections) and State Bar of Colorado, and is admitted to practice before the U.S. District Court for the Eastern District of Michigan, U.S. District Court for the Western District of Michigan and the Sixth Circuit Court of Appeals.

 - Author, "Labor Department Issues Brief Guidance on Families First Coronavirus Response Act," Bodman COVID-19 Response Team Update, March 2020